Thurston County Food Recovery: Keep good food from going to waste!

-Restaurant Rescue is a program through the Thurston County Food Bank that keeps extra food from going to waste.
+Thurston County Food Recovery is a program currently provided through the Thurston County Food Bank that keeps surplus edible food from going to waste.
+In 2016, the program will expand to include other food donation organizations around the County.

-Restaurants and caterers often prepare food they don’t end up serving to customers.
-Maybe it’s a tray of pasta that only a few customers ordered or a platter of sandwiches that wasn’t served.
+Restaurants, caterers, hospitals, grocery stores and schools often prepare food that does not always end up getting served.
+Maybe it’s a tray of pasta that only a few customers ordered or a platter of sandwiches that went unserved.

 The Thurston County Food Bank picks up your extra food, repackages it, and distributes it to our community.